cychoi/gwenbell.com/best.md

 ###Best

-<blockquote>I would like, instead, to be concerned with the question "What is best?", a question which cuts deeply rather than broadly, a question whose answers tend to move the silt downstream. [...]
-Some channel deepending seems called for. - Robert M. Pirsig</blockquote>
+<blockquote>I would like, instead, to be concerned with the question "What is best?", a question which cuts deeply rather than broadly, a question whose answers tend to move the silt downstream. - Robert M. Pirsig</blockquote>

 Everything I own fits into one bag.
 I travel best when I travel light.
 What's best?
 I'll list it here.